quickapps/docs/en/developers/field-api.rst

     }

 In the example above, ``MyCleanController`` will be used to manage all fields attached to the ``user_photos`` table.
 You can now access your controller as usual and you will see Field API UI in action.

+IMPORTANT
-**IMPORTANT:** In order to avoid trait collision you should always ``extend`` Field UI using this trait over a ``clean`` controller.
-This is, an empty controller class with no methods defined.
+    In order to avoid trait collision you MUST always ``extend`` Field UI using this trait over a ``clean`` controller.
+That is, an empty controller class with no methods (actions) defined.

 Requirements
 ------------